UTSCCSCC01/BonFire/doc/sprint0/PB.md

 12. As Fred or Professor Pero, I want to move cards around my board so that I can reorganize my tasks depending on the circumstances.

-13. As Fred or Professor Pero, I want to delete a particular card in my board’s specific state so that that card does not appear anymore since it is no longer relevant.
+13. As Fred or Professor Pero, I want to delete a particular card in my board’s specific state so that the card does not appear anymore since it is no longer relevant.

-14. As Fred or Professor Pero, I want to add card tags to my boards so that I can categorize my tasks for better readability and organization.
+14. As Fred or Professor Pero, I want to add tags to my cards so that I can categorize my tasks for better readability and organization.

-15. As Fred or Professor Pero, I want to be able to modify card tags in my boards so that I can better visualize the category/importance of my cards.
+15. As Fred or Professor Pero, I want to be able to modify tags in my cards so that I can better visualize the category/importance of my cards.

 16. As Professor Pero, I want to create a course board so that I can organize the different components of my course and present them to my students.